HBK-MicroStrain/microstrain_mag_cal/README.md

 The package will be in `<build-dir>`.

 ## Development
 The library and application are developed together under the same project.
-While they are each standalone, they should be treated as one during development.
+They should be treated as one during development.

 ### Running tests
 Unit tests should be run after every code change to catch errors early:
 ```
-ctest --test-dir build -L unit --output-on-failure --verbose --parallel
+ctest --test-dir <build-dir> -L unit --output-on-failure --verbose --parallel
 ```